 The aim of the project is to work with youth to explore what issues concern them and present their views through multimedia reports which they will produce and share with their project partners.

 Local Groups of Youth Reporters

-The youth reporters will actively drive the project to:
+Each local group of youth act as ‘reporters’ and will actively drive the project to:

 - Identify key EU issues they want to explore in their region